 Roussilon is easily one of the prettiest villages in Luberon.
 Built nearby one of the largest ocher quarries in the world, Roussillon is famous for its pretty house facades colored in a thousand shades of red.
 Explore the village, walk through the Beffroi and up to the village fortifications for a spectacular view of the surrounding valley.

 One of the ocher quarries can be visited through 2 trails, the longest being approximately one hour walking.

 SAINT SATURNIN LES APT

-Although the village itself and its pastel color houses are very cute, the most impressive area of Saint Saturnin Les Apt is the castle ruins sitting 450 m above the village on a rocky peak.
+Although the village itself and its pastel color houses are very cute and typical of Provence, the most impressive area of Saint Saturnin Les Apt is the castle ruins sitting 450 m above the village on a rocky peak.
 It takes around 15 min (and a good pair of shoes) to walk up the rocky trail to the castle and the chapel (from 1056).
 Once you reach the top, the surrounding view is truly exceptional, the best I have seen in Luberon.